-Instantly, I recalled a recent news story I’d read about all the estrogen in hops and the potential extra-hoppy IPA’s carried for adding some heft and sag to man’s chest.
+Instantly, I recalled a recent news story I’d read about all the estrogen in hops and the potential that extra-hoppy IPA’s carried for adding some heft and sag to a man’s chest.

 Anthony wasn’t too happy about the news I’d just shared.

 After trying Island Pirate Ale, it was easy to see why.